rezshar/playbook-UpdateOs/README.md

 # playbook-UpdateOs
-ansible playbook for updating os
+ansible playbook for updating OS and reboot OS if needed.